kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // +optional
     BucketClaimName string

-    // BucketName is the name of the Bucket for which
+    // Protcol is the name of the Protocol
-    // credentials need to be generated
-    // Exactly one of BucketClaimName or BucketName must be set.
+    // that this access credential is supposed to support
+	// If left empty, it will choose the protocol supported
+	// by the bucket.
+If the bucket supports multiple protocols,
+	// the end protocol is determined by the driver.
 	// +optional
-    BucketName string
+    Protocol Protocol

     // BucketAccessClassName is the name of the BucketAccessClass BucketAccessClassName string